-These sweet and savory pan roasted brussels sprouts are definitely NOT the sprouts you heard about as a kid from the previous generations who had to eat them plain, boiled and waterlogged with maybe just a pinch of salt.
-These sprouts are dreamy and packed with a flavor profile that will have you asking for a second helping.
+These sweet and savory pan-roasted brussels sprouts are definitely NOT the sprouts you heard about as a kid from the previous generations who had to eat them plain, boiled and waterlogged with maybe just a pinch of salt.
+These sprouts are dreamy and will have you asking for a second helping.
 And while this dish clearly has the essence of Fall, I’m breaking the seasonal rules and eating it this Spring too.
 I give you permission to do so as well.

 It’s a one pan, sweet and savory medley that comes together in just about 30 minutes.
 Delicious dinner that’s quick, easy and provides minimal clean-up?
 Um, YES please!

 Even my non-veggie eating 6-year-old walked into the kitchen while I was cooking this up, looked the brussels sprouts squarely in the pan, and then looked up at me and said, “Mom, this smells sooo good.
 You make good food.”
 Whoa!
 Who switched out my daughter for this veggie-accepting imposter look alike?!
 She even ate some of the little green leafy’s when her little sis dared her to take an “adventure bite” at mealtime.
 And there was no nose crinkling or protests.

 A quick and easy one-pan meal containing sweet potatoes, shallots, Honeycrisp apples, pecans and Italian sausage.